collapsed-stacks/startups/questions/11806/how-to-recoup-money-from-a-failed-startup.md

 - tagged: `startup-costs`, `business-capital`
 - score: 4

-<p>We spent 2 years building an online auction platform, got investors, applied for patents, ran ads, met with movers and shakers, etc but failed to gain enough momentum to keep things afloat.</p>
+We spent 2 years building an online auction platform, got investors, applied for patents, ran ads, met with movers and shakers, etc but failed to gain enough momentum to keep things afloat.

-<p>Our platform was quite interesting: an eBay/Skype/Craigslist cross - live video/audio/chat while browsing items for sale, similar to a live "trade show".  </p>
+Our platform was quite interesting: an eBay/Skype/Craigslist cross - live video/audio/chat while browsing items for sale, similar to a live "trade show".

-<p>Any suggestions on how we could try recoup some of the costs?
-Are there companies that buy out such projects?</p>
+Any suggestions on how we could try recoup some of the costs?
+Are there companies that buy out such projects?